-The Law Offices of Shannon M. Smith, P.C. is skilled in the practice area of criminal sexual conduct law, including trial.
+The Smith Blythe, PC is skilled in the practice area of criminal sexual conduct law, including trial.
 In the experience of defending these types of crimes, knowledge of the trial process, and how trials are conducted, is also gained.
 In each case of criminal sexual conduct the facts are unique and require the upmost attention from a defense attorney in order to conduct a proper defense trial.
 It is important to have adequate experience with of all of the steps involved in the legal process, especially the trial, of a criminal sexual conduct case to achieve the best result.

 A Proper Trial is Essential for Crimes of Criminal Sexual Conduct

 In 2006, Jacob Trakhtenberg, a Michigan resident and Russian immigrant, was sent to prison after being convicted of sexually assaulting his 8-year-old daughter after a trial on his behalf concluded after only 53 minutes.
 Trakhtenberg's attorney did not make an opening statement, call any witnesses at trial, and waived his right to have a trial before a jury of his peers.